jarad/MWBDSSworkshop/README.md

 ## Install RStudio

+The installation of RStudio is optional, but highly recommended.
+It just provides a different interface to R.
 Go to <http://www.rstudio.com/products/rstudio/download/> and choose the correct platform under **Installers for ALL Platforms**.
 Install like any other program.

 ## Install the ISDSWorkshop R package